byoso/Generic-App-Installer-for-Linux/README.md

 ### Compatibility
 This works perfectly fine with .py, .sh, .appimage executables.
 If the executable needs to be launched with some specific options, you'll have to manually edit the obtained .desktop file.

+# Known issues
+Depending on the version of python you run (3.7 and 3.8), the first attempt of running this script may fail, but after it will work fine.
+This problem is due to 'pip installations' done within the script, 3.7 and 3.8 don't like that.